DigitalPublishingToolkit/Money-Lab-Reader/docs/4_2-Rothenberg.md

 the burden of privilege.[^20] Having spent time in Africa during her college years, she came to the realization that it was more effective to help the poor help themselves.
-We no longer need to feel guilty about our overpriced Starbuck’s cappuccino.
-Through the magic of microlending, we are empowered by empowering a poor farmer the entrepreneurial potential of owning his own coffee bean plantation.
+We no longer need to feel guilty about our overpriced Starbucks cappuccino.
+Through the magic of microlending, we are empowered by empowering a poor farmer in the entrepreneurial potential of owning his own coffee bean plantation.

 Microfinance is considered the new frontier in the manufacturing of